Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-This allows the help command message to be ticked if help is sent in a DM.
+This allows the help command message to be ticked if help is sent to a DM.

+Ticking is reacting to the help message with a ✅.

 Defaults to False.
 Using this without a setting will toggle.